-How does the Johnson & Johnson vaccine work?
-When is it available?
-What to know about the new shot.
+Why is the Johnson & Johnson vaccine only one shot?
+Here’s what to know.

 “People comparison shop all the time for everything,” he said.
 “But my advice to people is to get whatever vaccine first becomes available in your community.
 Don’t delay, because every day you delay is a day you’re unprotected.”

-What does this mean for the pandemic?
+What does a third vaccine mean for the pandemic?

 This is good news.
 Very good news.

-The demand for shots currently outstrips the supply, and another approved vaccine means more people will be able to get inoculated, faster.
+The demand for shots currently outstrips the supply, and another approved vaccine means more people will be able to get inoculated faster.

 “It will help to finally quell this terrible pandemic,” Landrigan said.

-It comes at an important time: When the Johnson & Johnson vaccine was approved, the downward trend in new coronavirus infections had plateaued, perhaps because officials relaxed public health restrictions too soon and more contagious virus variants becoming more widespread.
+It comes at an important time.
+When the Johnson & Johnson vaccine was approved, the downward trend in new coronavirus infections had plateaued, perhaps because officials relaxed public health restrictions too soon and more contagious virus variants were becoming more widespread.
 Experts say a vigorous vaccination effort is key to stamping them out.

-At the pandemic’s outset, few would’ve predicted that Americans would have access to three vaccines within a year.
+At the pandemic’s outset, few would have predicted that Americans would have access to three vaccines within a year.

-“It’s extraordinary, I’ve never seen anything like it,” said Landrigan, who spent 15 years at the CDC.
-“I don’t think any of us expected we would have one, let alone three vaccines in a matter of 12 months.
+“It’s extraordinary.
+I’ve never seen anything like it,” said Landrigan, who spent 15 years at the CDC.
+“I don’t think any of us expected we would have one, let alone three vaccines, in a matter of 12 months.
 It’s unprecedented.”

 He added: “So long as the virus doesn’t evade us, I think we’re on the right track.”

-Lena H. Sun, Carolyn Y. Johnson and Laurie McGinley contributed to this report.
+Angela Fritz, Lena H. Sun, Carolyn Y. Johnson and Laurie McGinley contributed to this report.